yarally/preliminary-green-ai/README.md

 # green-ai
-Code repository for my master thesis on Green AI
+Code repository for experiments on Green AI
 By Tim Yarally